Making an offer - Downsizing - First time buyer

 As a seller, how are you effected by gazundering?

 This can be highly frustrating for sellers as they’ll have to decide if the time and money already contributed towards the sale of the house is worth losing the buyer.
-It can be an incredibly hard decision, as it’s also not guaranteed you will be able to find another buyer at the same price.
+It can be a hard decision, as it’s also not guaranteed you will be able to find another buyer at the same price.
 If you’re in a chain, the decision could impact whether you’re able to continue with your ongoing purchase, and so it really is a big one to make.

 If you’re selling your house and need a conveyancer to act on your behalf, you can get a personalised quote using our online calculator.
 For help on the conveyancing process, watch our video on how the conveyancing process works